jnesss/roborok/README.md

 You can train your own computer vision models for RoboRok.
 Follow our [training guide](TRAINING_DATA.md).

+## 📖 Related Content

+[**Recursive Automation: Using AI to Train Better AI for Game Bots**](https://jnesss.github.io/2025/03/23/recursive-automation.html) - Detailed blog post about the development process, challenges in OCR implementation, and how Claude AI was used to help train the computer vision models.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.